crisbarril/Persistence/README.md

 ### Realm Builder

 Instantiate this struct to create a Realm database.
-You can have as many as you want, in any bundle that you need.
-Just be sure to use a different "name" if they are in the same bundle.
+You can have as many as you want.
+Just be sure to use a different "name".

 The information you need to provide is: